Sign Ambiguity in Laplacian Eigenvectors

 ProblemCauseFix

-Implementation complexityRequires special handlingUse RWPE (no ambiguity)
+Implementation complexityRequires special handlingUse RWPE — different information, no ambiguity

 References